JoKenPo/digital-garden/studies/Nulinga/Inglês - Resumos.md

 beach club
 with water meter, research
 flush, aerator, fix leaks
+re-use water from toilets to the gardens

 waterpark bali
-separation the types of trahs with comunication
+separation the types of trashes with communication less trashes to the landfills

 strain = part of a river
 ongoing and coming